mnielsen/finding_scenius/finding_scenius.md

 their future accomplishments.

-By contrast, the great painters of Florence named above were all born in Florence, or in the countryside nearby.
+By contrast, the great painters of Florence named above were all born in Florence, or in the countryside nearby [*].
 And so it really was living in Florence during the 15th century which _caused_ these people to become better painters.